 “Furloughed” isn’t a term that many of us had heard prior to March 2020 – and many small business owners seemed initially to struggle to understand what it meant for their enterprise.
 Now, however, it’s a term we’re all too familiar with as almost half of businesses have, or will (according to the British Chamber of Commerce) furlough at least 50% of their staff.
 Government support means that businesses can furlough staff in return for 80% of their wages, up to a maximum of £2,500.
-While this creates an essential financial lifeline what does it mean for the mental wellbeing of employees and how can businesses ensure that this is protected?
+While this creates an essential financial lifeline what does it mean for the mental wellbeing of employees and how can businesses ensure that furloughed staff are being looked after?

 Keep communication channels open